 Lori Tullos Barta Educator of the Year Award

 The 2017 Lori Tullos Barta Educator of the Year Award will be presented to a deserving person or team to celebrate World Down Syndrome Day on March 21st instead of at the Buddy Walk.
 This is a chance to recognize the person or team that has had an undeniable impact on your child and provided support to you.
-Please provide details that illustrates why your nominee goes beyond expectations.
+Please provide details that illustrate why your nominee goes beyond expectations.
 What really makes the person/team stand out above the crowd?
 This enables the committee to select a truly deserving person.
 All educators, including teachers, paraeducators, therapists, and principals can be nominated.
 You can also nominate teams if you prefer.

 This is your opportunity to say “thank you” to outstanding educators.
 We will notify all nominees and their principals of your, and our, appreciation for their outstanding contributions to students.
 Let’s recognize those outstanding individuals.

 Ms. Pooja Mulgaonker